vlagh3/hugo_web/content/posts/python-vm.md

               2 RETURN_VALUE
 ```

-So what would happen if we modify the `co_consts` tuple, will this just return ur value instead ?
+So what would happen if we modify the `co_consts` tuple, will this just return our value instead ?
 The answer is yes, computers are dumb they just do what they're told to, so in this case it would load whatever value is at index 1 in `co_consts` and return.
 ```python
 In [9]: injConsts = (None, "wut happened?")